 Key drivers for this work include data and community input, targeting high-prevalence injury mechanisms, increased safety practices including proven injury prevention techniques and improved access to IP education and resources.
 This multidisciplinary approach supports the most effective IP outreach and promotes a community understanding of how choices and personal behaviors can directly impact the lives of children and the community.
-See more information about our aims and strategies here.

 Injury prevention outreach provides children, families and communities with implementable actions, which serve as a model to preventing or reducing the severity of injuries.
 It is only through a multidisciplinary and collaborative approach that injury prevention and intervention efforts will be able to respond to the enormous challenge of reducing injury to children.